 Nordfab has a variety of duct hanging devices, but it is your responsibility to ensure the safety of all ducting.
 Please check with local agencies to ensure that your ducting is supported in a way that meets local codes.
 When determining the weight your ceiling and hangers must support, always allow for the ducting being 100 percent clogged with whatever material is being conveyed.

-Nordfab QF Clips are designed to provide a tight seal, which means that they also require some pressure to close.
-By pre-stretching the clamp around the rolled edge of a single piece of duct, you can make it much easier to close when you connect two pieces together.
+The Nordfab clamps are designed to provide a tight seal, which means that they also require some pressure to close.
+By pre-stretching the clamp around the rolled edge of a single piece of pipe, you can make it much easier to close when you connect two pieces together.

-STEP EIGHT: Connect As Many Parts As Possible on the Ground.
+STEP EIGHT: Clamp As Many Parts Together As Possible on the Ground.

-It is much faster and easier to close the clips on stable ground than on a scaffold.
-Therefore many installers connect two or three pieces of ductwork together on the floor before lifting them into place.
+It is faster, and easier, to close the clamps on stable ground than on a scaffold.
+Therefore, many installers connect two or three pieces of ductwork together on the floor before lifting them into place.

-IMPORTANT SAFETY NOTE: On very rare occasions, unpinned clips can spring open unexpectedly which can cause the duct to drop.
-Additionally, the handles on unpinned clips have been known to cause injury when they sprung open.
+IMPORTANT SAFETY NOTE: On very rare occasions, unpinned clamps can spring open unexpectedly which can cause the pipe to drop.
+Additionally, the handles on unpinned clamps have been known to cause injury when they have sprung open.